telepresenceio/telepresence.io/versioned_docs/version-2.21/install/manager.md

 # Install/Uninstall the Traffic Manager

 Telepresence uses a traffic manager to send/receive cloud traffic to the user.
 Telepresence uses [Helm](https://helm.sh) under the hood to install the traffic manager in your cluster.
 The `telepresence` binary embeds both `helm` and a helm-chart for a traffic-manager that is of the same version as the binary.

+The Telepresence Helm chart documentation is published at [ArtifactHUB](https://artifacthub.io/packages/helm/telepresence-oss/telepresence-oss).

+You can also use `helm` command directly, see [Install With Helm](#install-with-helm) for more details.

 ## Prerequisites